tommck/azure-functions-openapi-blogs/Article 2.md

 ![The Create Order API has no DTO details](images/CreateOrder-NoDetail.png)

 Here you can see that, even though the `CreateOrder` call takes an `Order` object in the body of the HTTP Post, there is no documentation describing this.
+This is because, unlike when writing traditional dotnet core APIs, it's not a parameter to the function.
+Swashbuckle only has the function signature and other things that can be discovered through Reflection.

-This is not very helpful.
-It also only documents that the function will return a 200 status.
+This output is not very helpful to our clients.
+They need to know our inputs.
+Addtionally, it only documents that the function will return a 200 status.
 If we add data validation to this method, we may wind up returning a 400 (Bad Request).
 We could also possibly return a 409 (Conflict) if the order already exists.

+There has to be a better way!

 ## The Solution: Better Documentation

 In order for the OpenAPI documentation to be much better, we need to add a few things that Swashbuckle will use to generate better docs

-Swashbuckle only has access to the definition of your function in order to generate documentation, so the following translates to very little information.
+As I stated previously, Swashbuckle only has access to things that can be discovered through Refelction, which means the definition of your function, its parameters and any attributes decorating it, so the following translates to very little information.
 It doesn't even mention the `Order` type deserialized in the body of the method

 ```csharp
     [FunctionName("CreateOrder")]